 creative drop cloth projects and craft ideas

-Check out these 14 inventive drop cloth projects.
+Check out this list of inventive drop cloth projects.
 You won’t believe what incredible things you can make with this simple material!

 I made these super simple DIY Christmas pillows with just a large drop cloth, a few basic sewing tools, and… Sharpies!